Top 5 Picks: Essential Commercial Grow Light for High-Volume Production Efficiency and Reliability

 - Noticeably heavy and bulky to install

-- Generates quite a bit of heat during operation
+- Generates quite some heat during operation

 - Digital knob can be fragile if pressed too hard

 The Spider Farmer G7000 gave us steady, bright light across a 5×5 ft space, which is great for commercial setups or big tents.
 The six-bar design spreads light evenly, so you don’t get annoying dark spots, and the spectrum works for full-cycle growth.
+It’s the rare product that delivers on virtually every front.

 - Smooth dimmer control for different growth stages